Ikken9/Zettelkasten/Mathematics/Algebra/Vectors.md

 **Un vector (matriz) es una colección ordenada de datos** (tanto primitivos u objetos dependiendo del lenguaje).
 Los vectores (matrices) se emplean para almacenar múltiples valores en una sola variable, frente a las variables que sólo pueden almacenar un valor (por cada variable).

+For this note, I'm considering the vector as a special case of a matrix, where the vector is a matrix with one and only one row (or column), but at the end still a matrix.

 ## Addition

 Vectors of the same dimension can be added element by element.
 This operation between vectors is known as **addition** and is denoted by the operator $+$